Military TSP: How to Make the Most of Your TSP Plan

 Only about $123,000.

-Even though you contributed three times as much money, you ended up with less because you started investing later in life, and couldn’t take advantage of compounding interest for as long as a 25-year-old.
+Even though you contributed three times as much money, you ended up with less because you started investing later in life and couldn’t take advantage of compounding interest for as long.
+This is why starting early matters so much, and why military members who begin contributing to their TSP from their first paycheck have a significant advantage.

 Are You Making the Most of Your TSP Account?